 It all hinges on shelf cooking.

-Shelf cooking is a style of cooking I coined that describes making meals starting with what you have on hand – in your fridge, freezer, or pantry.
+Shelf cooking is a style of cooking I coined the name for that describes making meals starting with what you have on hand – in your fridge, freezer, or pantry.
 You buy only a few ingredients from the store to supplement what you already have, not the other way around.
-I’m so happy you’re here and ready to kick butt in the kitchen.
+I’m so happy you’re here and ready to kick butt in the kitchen!

-When you start shelf cooking what you will be doing is using a smarter, faster, cheaper way of cooking delicious, nutritious meals for your family.
+When you start shelf cooking, what you will be doing is implementing a smarter, faster, cheaper way of cooking delicious, nutritious meals for your family.
 And you won’t believe how easy it is.

-HOW DID I COME UP WITH SHELF COOKING?
+HOW DID I COME UP WITH THE TERM SHELF COOKING?

-As you may know, I’m a mom of 6 with twins on the way!
-With such a large family, I get an overwhelming amount of people asking me about dinner time and how I manage to shop for, cook for and feed my family on a budget.
+As you may know, I’m a mom of 8 kids!
+With such a large family, I get an overwhelming amount of people asking me about dinner time and how I manage to shop for, cook for, and feed my family on a budget.
 Let me tell you, it’s a hefty task.
 But it’s one I’ve been managing to do for years with a pretty low-key style of cooking that helps me stick to a budget!

 Which if you know me, you know I’m all about sticking to a budget.

 For a long time, I’ve wondered why my “method” of cooking isn’t more common… as it’s pretty common sense.
 It’s become increasingly obvious that most people cook backwards based on a recipe they want to make, instead of what they actually have in their kitchen.

 It’s time to shout from the roof tops what shelf cooking is all about and help change the world one kitchen at a time!
 You ready to join the party?